bufiku/HPI_Capstone/README.md

-# HPI_Capstone
+# capstone1-TheProject

-The repository for the HPI Capstone project
+Some very basic structure to get started with the game.